evidence-dev/sqltools-bigquery-driver/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# SQLTools BigQuery Driver
+# SQLTools for BigQuery

+## Query and explore BigQuery from VSCode

-A Visual Studio Code extension that extends [SQLTools](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools), with a driver for Google BigQuery.
+A VSCode extension that extends [SQLTools](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools), with a driver for Google BigQuery.

 This driver is maintained by [Evidence](https://evidence.dev): an open source BI tool to publish reports with SQL and Markdown.